MediaComem/docker-brownbag/README.md

   system kernel**; they start instantly and use less CPU and RAM.
 Images are constructed from file system layers and share common files.
 This minimizes disk usage and image downloads are much faster.
-* **Standard** - Docker containers are based on **open standards** and run on all major Linux distributions, Microsoft Windows, and on any infrastructure including VMs, bare-metal and in the cloud.
+* **Standard** - Docker containers are based on [**open standards**][open-container-initiative] and run on all major Linux distributions, Microsoft Windows, and on any infrastructure including VMs, bare-metal and in the cloud.
 * **Secure** - Docker containers **isolate applications** from one another and from the underlying infrastructure.
 Docker provides the strongest default isolation to limit app issues to a single container instead of the entire machine.